The Ultimate 3 Days in San Francisco Itinerary

 Eat at the Ferry Building Marketplace.

 Inside you will find iconic San Francisco eateries selling gourmet cuisines.
 You can feast on tacos, eat fresh oysters, sample wines, and have a grand time.
-Along with the eateries, you will also find the San Francisco Farmer’s Market inside the Ferry Building.
-Here you can buy fresh produce and artisan goods as souvenirs for your trip.

 Ferry Building Marketplace as seen from the outside, one of the best places to eat during a 3 day San Francisco itinerary

-Explore the alleys of Chinatown.
+Explore the alleys of San Francisco’s famous Chinatown.

-San Francisco’s Chinatown is a major tourist attraction and a must-see stop on your 3 day San Francisco itinerary.
-It is old and has distinct oriental architecture.
-The entrance to the Chinatown is marked by the Dragon Gate and inside you will find several historic buildings, Chinese style lamp-posts, red lanterns, and Asian decor.
-There are many murals inside Chinatown.
+The entrance to San Francisco’s Chinatown is marked by the Dragon Gate and inside you will find several historic buildings, Chinese style lamp-posts, red lanterns, and Asian decor.

 Walkthrough Chinatown and explore its alleys.
 You can eat dim sums, Peking duck, egg custard tarts, and sip bubble tea among other delicacies.
-Check out the souvenir shops and window shop fascinating artwork.
-Spot unique shops selling lucky bamboos, kites, and lanterns.

 Dragon Gate marking the entrance to San Francisco China Town, an important stop on a 3 days in San Francisco itinerary